Mpemba effect: Mpemba's observation

 The effect is named after Tanzanian student Erasto Mpemba, who described it in 1963 in Form 3 of Magamba Secondary School, Tanganyika; when freezing a hot ice cream mixture in a cookery class, he noticed that it froze before a cold mixture.
 He later became a student at Mkwawa Secondary (formerly High) School in Iringa.
 The headmaster invited Dr. Denis Osborne from the University College in Dar es Salaam to give a lecture on physics.
 After the lecture, Mpemba asked him, "If you take two similar containers with equal volumes of water, one at 35 C and the other at 100 C, and put them into a freezer, the one that started at 100 C freezes first.
 Why?"
-When Osborne experimented on the issue back at his workplace, he confirmed Mpemba's finding.
-They later published the results together in 1969, while Mpemba was studying at the College of African Wildlife Management.
+Osborne thought the student was mistaken at first, but, intrigued by the question, he experimented on the issue back at his workplace, and was amused to see he was able to confirm Mpemba's finding.
+Osborne and Mpemba later published the results together in 1969, while Mpemba was studying at the College of African Wildlife Management.

 Mpemba and Osborne described placing 70 ml samples of water in 100 ml beakers in the icebox of a domestic refrigerator on a sheet of polystyrene foam.
 They showed the time for freezing to start was longest with an initial temperature of 25 C and that it was much less at around 90 C. They ruled out loss of liquid volume by evaporation and the effect of dissolved air as significant factors.
 In their setup, most heat loss was found to be from the liquid surface.